brianamari3/image-editing/README.md

 after editing the user can choose to continue editing or choose to be done once they are done they can do it again and try another image

+I still need to see the other websites for more code on making it change colors and blur.